pam-qa/collectors-app/README_RAILWAY.md

 ## Important Notes

 - **Root Directory MUST be set to `server`** in Railway settings
+- **NODE_ENV=production MUST be set** - This tells `npm ci` to skip devDependencies (including Puppeteer)
+- **Prisma CLI is in dependencies** - Required for the `postinstall` script to run `prisma generate`
-- **Puppeteer is in devDependencies** - It's only needed for local scraping scripts, not for the production API server.
-This prevents Railway from downloading Chromium (300MB+) during production builds.
+- **Puppeteer is in devDependencies** - Only needed for local scraping scripts, not production.
+Railway won't install it when NODE_ENV=production
-- The `postinstall` script in package.json automatically generates Prisma client
+- The `postinstall` script automatically generates Prisma client after npm install
 - Server listens on `0.0.0.0` to work with Railway's port binding
-- Railway will skip devDependencies in production builds (faster deployment)

 ## Troubleshooting